CDC says Americans should prepare for coronavirus spreading in the United States. How?

 "We should plan as if a big storm was coming," Agus said.

-For example, he recommends people gather supplies that would allow them to live indoors for several days if necessary — such as non-perishable food, extra water, and activities to keep children occupied.
+For example, he recommends people gather supplies that would allow them to live indoors for several days if necessary — such as non-perishable food, extra water, a two-week supply of all medications, and activities to keep children occupied.

 When cases of the coronavirus illness, now known as COVID-19, started proliferating in central China in early January, the government issued mandatory quarantines in major cities in an effort to contain it.
 Such widespread quarantines would be extremely difficult to implement in the United States.